 - Once fully baked, remove the tray from the oven and let the koftas cool for a few minutes.
 This allows them to firm up slightly, making it easier to handle and serve.

 Flatbreads: Soft and warm flatbreads, such as pita bread or naan, make a fantastic addition to any kofta dish.
 They provide a delicious vessel for scooping up the koftas, along with the sauces and dips.
+You can lightly toast or warm the flatbreads before serving to enhance their texture and flavor.

 If you’ve tried this Red Lentil Koftas (Vegan Kofte Balls) recipe or any other recipe on BalancingBowls, please let me know how it turned out in the comments below!
 You can also follow me on Facebook, Instagram, and Pinterest to see more tasty meals and anything else I’m up to.